1apple7seeds/1apple7seeds.github.io/resume.md

 *Bachelor of Science (Honors) in Aerospace Engineering*

 - Full-Tuition Scholarship
-- Elected as “Sophomore of the year” by the Aerospace Engineering department
+- Vice-president of the International Student Engineering Association (iSEA)

 ## Technical Skills